Alfresco/docs-alfresco/content-services/7.0/develop/repo-ext-points/mimetypes.md

 However, if you have custom file types it is possible to add support for these by adding custom MIME types.
 You will typically also need to provide custom [content transformations]({% link content-services/7.0/develop/repo-ext-points/content-transformers-renditions.md %}) and [metadata extraction]({% link content-services/7.0/develop/repo-ext-points/metadata-extractors.md %}) to fully support the content type.
-To find out what MIME types that are currently registered and active within an Content Services installation, you can use an admin Web Script.
+To find out what MIME types that are currently registered and active within a Content Services installation, you can use an admin Web Script.
 This is available at `http://localhost:8080/alfresco/service/mimetypes`.
 This will list all the currently registered MIME types, and provide a details link for each one.
 Selecting the details link will then show metadata extractors, and which transformations are currently supported both to and from that MIME type,